ADA-research/Sparkle/CONTRIBUTING.md

 ### Integration tests

 In addition to the unit tests, Sparkle also has a series of integration tests verifying that the commands run without errors.
-These tests are in `Commands/test/*` and must be run on a Slurm cluster.
+These tests are in `Commands/test/*`.
+In general these have been designed to run on a Slurm cluster, however some have been ported to run locally and on MacOS.
+A noteable exception to this is `run_configured_solver.sh` as it uses a Linux specific library to measure the run time of the subprocesses.